ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 ---
-title: Tutorial ENA submission
+title: ENA submission tutorial
 category: Other
 toc: True
 ---

-# Tutorial ENA submission
+# ENA submission tutorial

 The aim of this tutorial is to provide guidance through the process of submitting genomics data to the <a href="https://https://www.ebi.ac.uk/ena/" target="_blank">European Nucleotide Archive</a> (ENA).
 By the end of this tutorial you will:
 * Understand the terminology used by ENA.